NicholasJonesCode/composers-project-dashboard/README.md

 # Notes
-(Please note this this copy of the README is different from the P2 LiftOff assignment, as it is more updated)

 ### Links

-A link to my project planner, to see what I am current doing, and maybe even some ideas I am proposing: https://trello.com/b/3Y4c8e7j
+A link to my planner, to see what I am current doing with this application, and ideas I am proposing: https://trello.com/b/3Y4c8e7j

 If you have any questions about this application, or for support, please email: